Munster2020/HDIP_CSDA_PROJECT/README.md

 Below is a list of the software I used for the project.

-![logo](https://github.com/Munster2020/HDIP_CSDA_PROJECT/blob/master/Visual%20Studio%20Code.png "Visual Studio Code")  ![Visual Studio Code](https://code.visualstudio.com/)
+![logo](https://github.com/Munster2020/HDIP_CSDA_PROJECT/blob/master/Visual%20Studio%20Code.png "Visual Studio Code")  ![Visual Studio Code](https://code.visualstudio.com/) is a source-code editor developed by Microsoft for Windows, Linux and macOS.
+It includes embedded Git and support for debugging, syntax highlighting, intelligent code completion, snippets, and code refactoring.
+It is highly customizable, allowing users to change the theme, keyboard shortcuts, preferences, and install extensions that add additional functionality.
+The source code is free and open-source, released under the permissive MIT License.
+The compiled binaries are freeware for any use.
+(Source:Wikipedia)

 ![logo](https://github.com/Munster2020/HDIP_CSDA_PROJECT/blob/master/Anaconda.png "Anacondas")
 ![Anacondas](https://www.anaconda.com/)
+is a free and open-source distribution of the Python and R programming languages for scientific computing (data science, machine learning applications, large-scale data processing, predictive analytics, etc.), that aims to simplify package management and deployment.
+The distribution includes data-science packages suitable for Windows, Linux, and macOS.
+(Source:Wikipedia)

 ![logo](https://github.com/Munster2020/HDIP_CSDA_PROJECT/blob/master/cmdr.png "Cmder")
 ![Cmdr](https://cmder.net/)
+provides you with an alternative to the Windows default command prompt utility through a more capable console emulator that also comes packing a good-looking graphical user interface.
+(Source:downloads.com)

 ### Python Code
 ### 1. Import modules